Answered By: Kathryn Ray Last Updated: May 13, 2020 Views: 112

 Microform is a tiny photographic or analog reproduction of the actual page of the original.
 Microforms include both microfilm and microfiche.
 The Library's microform collection includes both 35 mm microfilm on a reel and 10 x 14 mm flat microfiche.
 Fiche is the French word for "card", thus the pronunciation: "microFEESH".

 Microform requires a special magnifying machine to be able to read it.
 The readers can scan images from microform and produce a pdf of the pages.
-Staff of the Technology Desk help in locating microforms and using the microform readers.
+Staff of the ILL desk can help in locating microforms and using the microform readers.
 Instructions for using the equipment are posted by the machines.

 The AU library has an extensive collection of newspapers, AU Dissertations and Theses, ERIC Documents and journals on microform.

 Microform is a stable archival storage medium that greatly saves space in the library.
 The production of microfilm has been reduced by the availability of electronic databases such as ProQuest Historical Newspapers, Dissertations and Theses and JSTOR.